global

 16.1.
 Service Fees

-Nickel may charge Fees for access to and use of the Services.
-Fees may be charged in a separate transaction from principal payments or combined, depending on applicable rules.
-Recipient Fees may be deducted from payments upon Recipient approval.
-Fees for immediate payments are charged upon submission; Scheduled‑payment Fees are locked at submission and charged on the Process Date.
-Editing a Scheduled payment may recalculate Fees.
-Accounts may be suspended/limited if amounts are owed to Nickel.
+You understand and agree that Nickel may charge Fees for access to and use of the Nickel Services and you agree to pay such Fees in full.
+Fees will be charged to your payment method, either in a separate transaction from any principal payments or in a single transaction including both amounts, depending on applicable rules.
+Recipient Fees may also be deducted from the payment amount received by Recipients, upon their approval.
+Fees for immediately processed payments are charged in real-time upon submission.
+Fees for Scheduled payments are locked in at time of submission and will be charged on the payment's Process Date.
+If a Scheduled payment is edited prior to its Process Date, the applicable Fee will be recalculated based on the presently defined rules.
+You acknowledge and agree that your Account and access to the Services, including the ability to make payments, may be suspended or limited in the event you are liable for amounts owed to Nickel.

 16.2.
 Fee Updates

-Fees vary depending on factors such as the Recipient, payment method, and other variables.
-Fees are subject to change without prior notice and are calculated in real‑time during payment review prior to submission.
+Fees may vary, depending upon factors including but not limited to the payment's Recipient, the payment method, and other variables both which may or may not be controlled by Nickel.
+Fees are subject to change at any time without prior notice and are calculated in real time and presented to you during review of your payment, prior to submission.

 16.3.
 Subscription Fees